isimrandeepkaur-spec/Induction-program/README.md

 ## CONDUCT OF EXAMINATION
 **Dr. Randhir Singh** Sir, provided a comprehensive overview of the exam procedures, detailing the pattern of mid-semester 1, mid-semester 2, and final exams, and clearly outlined the rules and regulations governing exam conduct, ensuring everyone understood the expectations and format.<br> <br>
 ## COURSE LECTURES
-I attended informative lectures on chemistry and P2P, learning new concepts and topics that broadened our understanding of both subjects.<br> <br>
+I attended informative lectures on chemistry and P2P, learning new concepts and topics that broadened omy understanding of both subjects.<br> <br>
 **THE DAY WAS FULL OF VALUABLE LEARNINGS, INTRODUCING US TO COLLEGE LIFE, CLUBS, EXAM PROCEDURES, AND ACADEMIC SUBJECTS.
 I GAINED INSIGHTS INTO CREATIVITY, TEAMWORK, AND TIME MANAGEMENT, SETTING A STRONG FOUNDATION FOR MY ACADEMIC JOURNEY.**